Equitable vertex arboricity conjecture holds for graphs with low degeneracy: Introduction

-An \emph{equitable tree-$k$-coloring} of $G$ is a function $c$ from the vertex set $V(G)$ to $\{1,2,\cdots,k\}$ so that $c^{-1}(i)$ induces a forest for every $1\leq i\leq k$, and $\big||c^{-1}(i)|-|c^{-1}(j)|\big|\leq 1$ for every pair of $i,j$ with $1\leq i<j\leq k$.
-The minimum integer $k$ such that $G$ admits an equitable tree-$k$-coloring, denoted by $va_{eq}(G)$, is the \emph{equitable vertex arboricity} of $G$.
-A graph that is equitably tree-$k$-colorable may be not equitably tree-$k'$-colorable for some $k'>k$.
-For example, $va_{eq}(K_{9,9})=2$ but $K_{9,9}$ is not equitably tree-3-colorable.
-In view of this, a new chromatic parameter so-called \emph{the equitable vertex arborable threshold} is introduced.
-Precisely, it is the minimum integer $k$, denoted by $va_{eq}^*(G)$, such that $G$ has an equitable tree-$k'$-coloring for any integer $k'\geq k$.
-Note that those concepts were introduced by Wu, Zhang and Li \cite{WZL.2013} in 2013, who proposed two conjectures
+An \emph{equitable tree-$k$-coloring} (resp.\,\emph{equitable $k$-coloring}) of $G$ is a function $c$ from $V(G)$ to $\{1,2,\ldots,k\}$ so that $c^{-1}(i)$ induces a forest (resp.\,an independent set) for every $1\leq i\leq k$, and $\big||c^{-1}(i)|-|c^{-1}(j)|\big|\leq 1$ for every pair of $i,j$ with $1\leq i<j\leq k$.
+The smallest integer $k$ such that $G$ admits an equitable tree-$k$-coloring, denoted by $va_{eq}(G)$, is the \emph{equitable vertex arboricity} of $G$.
+An equitably tree-$k$-colorable graph may not be equitably tree-$k'$-colorable for some $k'>k$.
+For instance, $va_{eq}(K_{9,9})=2$, but $K_{9,9}$ is not equitably tree-3-colorable.
+In view of this, a new chromatic parameter, \emph{the equitable vertex arboreal threshold}, was introduced.
+Precisely, it is the smallest integer $k$, denoted by $va_{eq}^*(G)$, such that $G$ has an equitable tree-$k'$-coloring for any integer $k'\geq k$.
+Those concepts were initially introduced by Wu, Zhang and Li \cite{WZL.2013} in 2013, who proposed the following two conjectures.

-\begin{conj} [Equitable Vertex Arboricity Conjecture (EVAC)] \emph{Every graph with maximum degree at most $\Delta$ is equitably tree-$k$-colorable for any integer $k\geq (\Delta+1)/2$, i.e, $va_{eq}^*(G)\leq \lceil(\Delta+1)/2\rceil$.} \end{conj}
+\begin{conj} [Equitable Vertex Arboricity Conjecture (EVAC)] Every graph with maximum degree at most $\Delta$ is equitably tree-$k$-colorable for any integer $k\geq (\Delta+1)/2$, i.e, $va_{eq}^*(G)\leq \lceil(\Delta+1)/2\rceil$. \end{conj}

-\begin{conj} \emph{There exists a constant $k$ such that every planar graph is equitably tree-$k'$-colorable for any integer $k'\geq k$, i.e, $va_{eq}^*(G)\leq k$.} \end{conj}
+\begin{conj} There exists a constant $k$ such that every planar graph is equitably tree-$k'$-colorable for any integer $k'\geq k$, i.e, $va_{eq}^*(G)\leq k$. \end{conj}